Geomorphology of Lagrangian ridges: Introduction

 \begin{definition} Let $L$ be a smooth Lagrangian submanifold in a symplectic manifold $M$. \begin{enumerate} \item Let $N_1 , \ldots , N_m \subset L$ be co-oriented separating hypersurfaces defined by equations $\phi_j=0$ for some $C^\infty$-functions $\phi_j:L\to\R$ without critical points on $N_j$.
 We assume that the $N_j$ are co-oriented by the outward transversals to the domains $\{\phi_j\leq 0\}$.
+We assume that the $N_j$ are mutually transverse, i.e. each $N_j$ is transverse to all possible intersections of the other $N_i$.
 Denote $\phi_j^+=\max(\phi_j,0)$ and choose a cut-off function $\theta_j$ which is equal to 1 on $N_j$ and to $0$ outside a neighborhood of $N_j$.
-Define a function $\Phi:L \to \bR$ (which is $C^1$ and piecewise $C^\infty$) by the formula An {\em earthquake isotopy} with faults $N_j$ is defined as a family of Lagrangians $L_t$ given by the homotopy of generating functions $t\Phi$, i.e. $L_t=\{p=td\Phi\}$, $t\geq 0$, see Figure \ref{earthquake}. \item A {\em ridgy isotopy} is an earthquake isotopy followed by an ambient Hamiltonian isotopy. \end{enumerate} \end{definition} Of course, the earthquake isotopy can be realized by an ambient Hamiltonian homotopy beginning from any $t>0$.
+Define a function $\Phi:L \to \bR$ (which is $C^1$ and piecewise $C^\infty$) by the formula An {\em earthquake isotopy} with faults $N_j$ is defined as a family of Lagrangians $L_t$ given by the homotopy of generating functions $t\Phi$, i.e. $L_t=\{p=td\Phi\}$, $t\geq 0$, see Figure \ref{earthquake}. \item A {\em ridgy isotopy} is an earthquake isotopy followed by an ambient Hamiltonian isotopy. \end{enumerate} \end{definition} Of course, the earthquake isotopy can be realized by an ambient Hamiltonian isotopy beginning from any $t>0$, i.e. for all $\ve > 0$ there exists a Hamiltonian isotopy $\varphi_t$ such that $L_{t +\ve} = \varphi_t(L_\ve)$, $t \geq 0$.